palash25/palash25/README.md

 - These days I am learning [Rust](https://www.rust-lang.org/) and [Elixir](https://elixir-lang.org/)
 - Other languages that I find interesting and would like to learn someday are [Zig](https://ziglang.org/), [Pony](https://www.ponylang.io/), [Clojure](https://clojure.org/), [Erlang](https://www.erlang.org/), [Nim](https://nim-lang.org/), [Haskell](https://www.haskell.org/), [Ocaml](https://ocaml.org/) and  [Racket](https://racket-lang.org/).
 - Besides programming languages I am also studying databases and distributed systems in general.
-- [WASM](https://webassembly.org/) also seems cool and is on my list of things to learn
 - Pronouns: He/Him
 - 📫 How to reach me: Besides Twitter I am on [Linkedin](https://www.linkedin.com/in/palash25) (though not very active) feel free to DM me if you have any questions